laduma-dev/contsub/README.md

                                   if mask-image is not given.
   --fit-model [polyn|spline|dct]
-  --overwrite / --no-overwrite    Overwrite output image if it already exists --no-stokes / --no-no-stokes    Set this flag if the input image and mask
+  --overwrite / --no-overwrite    Overwrite output image if it already exists --stokes-axis / --no-stokes-axis
-                                  doesn't have a stokes dimension, i.e., has 3 dimensions.
+                                  Set this flag if the input image has a stokes dimension.
+(Default is True).
   --help                          Show this message and exit.

 ```